Real Recipes From Real Home Cooks ®

 • 4

-To use cook these noodles the same as you would store bought noodles but remember they cook faster so test them for doneness earlier.
-Grandma used the egg whites for home made angel food cakes, pie meringue, or she added them to scrambled eggs.
-Nothing ever went to waste.
+Cook these noodles the same as you would store bought noodles, but remember they cook faster, so test them for doneness earlier.
+Grandma used the leftover egg whites from making this pasta for homemade angel food cakes, pie meringues, or she added them to scrambled eggs.
+Nothing ever went to waste!

 ADVERTISEMENT